What should I do when my financial adviser retires?

 The following can help the process move along efficiently for both you and your new adviser:

-• Get to know your new adviser: Schedule an initial meeting to discuss your financial goals, risk tolerance, and investment preferences, which is the chance to establish a strong working relationship and ensure you're comfortable with their approach.
+Get to know your new adviser: Schedule an initial meeting to discuss your financial goals, risk tolerance, and investment preferences.
+This is your chance to establish a strong working relationship and ensure you're comfortable with their approach.

 Get expert financial advice

-When your financial adviser retires, it becomes an important time to review your financial plan, reassess your goals, and consider how you want to proceed with your financial advice.
+Use your financial adviser’s retirement as an opportunity to look over your financial plan, reassess your goals, and decide what you are looking to get out of any financial advice.

-When you know what you want and what your needs are, you can find a new adviser who can step into the shoes of your retired financial adviser and keep you on track.
+Once you assess what your needs are, you can find a new adviser who can step into the shoes of your retired financial adviser and keep you on track.

 If you’re looking for the right financial adviser, Unbiased can match you with a financial expert who will work with you to achieve your short-term and long-term goals.